 Do not move furniture on the floor for 24 hours.
 Avoid heavy foot traffic, during this time to allow the adhesive to dry.
 If the floor has been seamed, do not disturb the seam sealer for several hours so it can set up.
 Damp mop the floor the day after installation using clean warm water, to remove any loose dirt as well as the black face markers.
 For future maintenance care follow the steps listed below.

-- Do a small area at a time, wringing the sponge out frequently to be sure you’re picking up the dirt and not just redistributing it.
+When your floor starts looking slightly dirty all over, sweep or vacuum thoroughly.
+Damp-mop with a sponge mop and warm water, pressing hard enough to loosen the surface dirt.
+A small amount of white vinegar can be added.
+Do a small area at a time, wringing the sponge out frequently to be sure you’re picking up the dirt and not just redistributing it.
 For a large floor, change the water several times so dirt doesn’t get re-deposited on the floor.

-- Washing your floor- when damp mopping no longer does an adequate cleaning job, its time to wash the floor.
+When damp mopping no longer does an adequate cleaning job, its time to wash the floor.
 Begin by sweeping or vacuuming the floor.
 Now you have a choice:

-B. Wash the floor with a cleaning solution made according to the label instructions on a general-purpose liquid detergent.
+Use a vinyl-safe floor cleaner (visit your nearest Coles location for best options).
+For slightly soiled or frequently washed floors, wash the floor with a cleaning solution made according to the label instructions on a general-purpose liquid detergent.

 - Ideally, you should use one sponge mop and bucket to wash the floor and another mop and bucket for rinsing.
 If you use only one mop, no matter how much you wring it out, you won’t get all the detergent out of the sponge, and a dulling film will be left on your floor.